granolagabrielle/weekend-sql-to-do-list/INSTRUCTIONS.md

        ```
 4. Each to-do item's "delete" button must have:
    - `data-testid="deleteButton"` - DONE
-   - This button must be a child of the element that has the `data-testid="toDoItem"` on it.
+   - This button must be a child of the element that has the `data-testid="toDoItem"` on it. - DONE
 5. Each to-do item's "mark complete" button must have:
-   - `data-testid="completeButton"`
+   - `data-testid="completeButton"` - DONE
-   - This button must be a child of the element that has the `data-testid="toDoItem"` on it.
+   - This button must be a child of the element that has the `data-testid="toDoItem"` on it.-DONE
 6. Each completed to-do item must have:
-   - A CSS class of `completed` applied to its `data-testid="toDoItem"` element.
+   - A CSS class of `completed` applied to its `data-testid="toDoItem"` element. - DONE
    - Examples of "completed" to-do items:
      - ```js
          <li data-testid="toDoItem" class="completed">...</li>